jitongj/Climate/README.md

    - Ensure that the structure, column names, and data types in the updated file match those in the original file to maintain compatibility with the scripts.
    - Once the data is updated, follow the steps described in the **Demo** section to rerun the scripts.
 2. **Reproduction Instructions**：
+   - Refer to the "Instructions to Run on Data" section in the Demo for detailed guidance on running the required scripts.